Other Breast Cancer Genes

 - STK11 – “Serine/Threonine Kinase 11” is another tumor suppressor.
 STK11 gene mutations cause Peutz-Jeghers syndrome.
 Peutz-Jeghers syndrome carries an increased risk for multiple types of cancer, including breast cancer.

 - TP53 – Also known as P53 (and nicknamed the “guardian of the genome”), “Tumor Protein p53” recognizes when a cell’s DNA has been damaged.
 It then either activates a DNA repair gene (like BRCA1) or causes the cell to self-destruct.
 If TP53 is mutated, the damaged DNA won’t be repaired and the cell will live on, perhaps becoming a cancer cell.
 Though some TP53 mutations are inherited, most of them occur during a person’s lifetime and are only found in cells that become cancerous.

-While you cannot change your genetics or family history of breast cancer, knowing that you are at a higher risk can help with creating an early detection plan to detect breast cancer in its earliest stages, while it is still localized, and easier to treat.
+While you cannot change your genetics or family history of breast cancer, knowing that you are at a higher risk can help with creating an early detection plan to detect breast cancer in its earliest stages, while it is still localized (there is no sign that the cancer has spread outside of the breast), and easier to treat.

 Some people with a family history of breast cancer may choose to undergo genetic counseling and genetic testing to see if they have inherited genes that increase the risk of the disease.
 It is also advisable to maintain an accurate family medical history to determine if there is a significant family history of breast cancer or other illnesses.